-1 cone in line with the first row of bending poles and 4 rubber quoits on the 2 metre mark at the changeover end laid flat on the ground and not touching each other, offset between the bending pole lines.
+1 cone in line with the first row of bending poles and 4 rubber quoits on the 3 metre mark at the changeover end laid flat on the ground and not touching each other, offset between the bending pole lines.
 Rider 1 starts with a quoit.

-Rider 1 rides to the cone, places the quoit on the cone, rides towards the changeover end, picks up a quoit and rides to hand it over to Rider 2.
+Rider 1 rides to the cone, drops the quoit on the cone, rides towards the changeover end, picks up a quoit and rides to hand it over to Rider 2.

-Rider 4 repeats the actions of the other riders, except that the final quoit is placed on the cone before crossing the Start/Finish line.
+Rider 4 repeats the actions of the other riders, except that the final quoit is dropped on the cone before crossing the Start/Finish line.
+Quoits must be dropped over the cone so that the top of the cone is visible above the quoit.